loreb/zkc-fixes/README.md

 When opening an editor zkc follows the same process as git.
 This means it will try to see if EDITOR or VISUAL are set.
 If not, then it will fall back to vi.

+If ZKC_EDITOR is set it will take precedence over all other options.

 # License

 GPLv3